Milan Šufflay: Politics

 In the new state, the Kingdom of Serbs, Croats and Slovenes, he was arrested for high treason and charged with spying for a foreign power (through links with the Croatian Committee) together with Ivo Pilar, another Croatian historian.
-Their defense lawyer was Ante Pavelić, at the time a leader of the Party of Rights and an associate of Šufflay. Šufflay was sentenced to three years and six months in prison.
+Their defense lawyer was Ante Pavelić, at the time a leader of the Pure Party of Rights and an associate of Šufflay. Šufflay was sentenced to three and a half years in prison.
 The reaction to the sentence was stronger abroad than in Croatia, as scientific colleagues from numerous countries tried to obtain his release but without success.
 He did his time in the Sremska Mitrovica prison.
 After serving over half of his sentence, he was released from prison in 1922 and he returned to his scientific work.

 In 1924, Šufflay wrote his first science fiction novel, On the Pacific in 2255, which is considered the first Croatian science fiction novel.
 In that same year Šufflay became a member of the leadership of the Pure Party of Rights, a rightwing Croatian political party inspired by the work of Josip Frank, a fervent nationalist.
 One of the most important characteristics of the Frank's followers was their anti-Serb position.
 The party had reportedly not managed to win more than a few seats in the 300-strong legislative.